blableblup/gofish/README.md

 ## About the data 🗃️

 * The program currently only works for Twitch chats.
-Fish caught before the justlog instance was added to the chat are not included, nor are fish caught in Twitch whispers or on Discord."
+Fish caught before the justlog instance was added to the chat are not included, nor are fish caught in Twitch whispers or on Discord.

 * The program parses the logs of gofishgame (or supibot for older data) and then inserts the fish and the tournament results into a postgresql database.